Special Workouts - Billat's Four by Five and the Thirty-Thirty

 What Do I Think of the Workouts

-There is a time and place for these workouts in your running routine.
+But.... there is a time and place for these workouts in your running routine.

-The good thing about them is that they take limited time to complete.
+The good thing about these workouts is that they take limited time to complete.
 Including a warm-up and cool-down you can be done within the hour.
 So, they are pretty efficient.
 If time is a factor for you and you can't quite fit in a longer interval workout, resorting to Billat's 30/30 is an excellent way to get a high quality VO2max workout in.

-My lunch break is not overly long (as for most people), and I often run at lunch time, so Billat's 4x5 and the 30/30 work reasonably well for my lunch breaks.
+My lunch break is not overly long (as for most people), and I quite often run at lunch time, so Billat's 4x5 and the 30/30 work reasonably well for my lunch breaks.

 And it is always good to get a bit of extra variation into your schedule.